 It’s important to clean up accidents the right way, or the cat will keep coming back to the same spot to use it as a toilet.
 If the area smells like urine in any way, then the cat will think the area makes a great cat toilet.

 Clean the spot with an enzymatic cleaner specifically made for pet messes.
 Never use ammonia, bleach, or any cleaner that contains either of those two products.
 Ammonia and bleach smell like urine to a cat.

 Blocking the Cat’s Access to the Carpet

-It may take days, weeks or months before a cat owner gets a diagnosis for why the cat is not using the litter box.
+It may take days, weeks, or months before a cat owner gets a diagnosis of why the cat is not using the litter box.
 In the meantime, make the carpet as uninviting for the cat as possible so he or she will not want to use it as a litter box.

 Place sticky double-sided tape on the carpet edges and the spots where the cat likes to pee.
 Cats hate the feel of the tape.
 Turn the carpet runners and any small rugs over because it will feel uncomfortable to the cat’s paws.

 A Special Note for Owners of Declawed Cats

 Declawed cats have sensitive paws where their claws were removed.
 Regular granulated litter hurts these cats.
 These cats need softer litter, such as clumping litter or litter made from old newspapers.

 Declawed cats cannot fight like cats with claws can.
 This often makes them targets for teasing by other cats or dogs in the household.
 They might prevent the declawed cat from getting to the litter box.